veera9999/Antra-Assignment-2/Main.md

 ## Why are closures useful in JavaScript?

-### Closures: ###
+### Closures : ###

 Closure is a feature available in Java Script which enables a function to access a variable outside it's lexical scope even after the entity or function enclosing the function that is trying to access the variable has finished execution and has returned.
+In simple words, a closure gives you access to outer function's scope from inner function.

+**Uses of Closures in JavaScript:**

+🎯 **_Data Privacy:_**   Generally, in all the other object - oriented programming langauages, data encapsulation is a common feature that ensures data privacy as the variablees are enclosed in the scope are not accessible by the functions out of the scope.
+In JavaScript, closures are a means of data encapsulation ensuring data privacy.
+We can create private variables in a function using closures that can only be accessed and modified using inner functions.

+🎯**_Function Factories:_**  Closures allow you to create dynamic functions by scope and behaviour based on the parameters passed to it.
+This can be generally observed in other programming languages through method overriding and polymorphism.

 ```js